beluganos/beluganos/doc/configure-ansible.md

 - desc (`<description>`): Your preferable descriptions.
 - re_id (`<router-entity-id>`): Router entity id for internal use.
 In general, router-id is recomended.
-	- **For VRF environments only**: Please set **master-instance's** router-id for all routing instances.
+	- **For VRF environments only**: Please set **master instance's** router-id for all routing instances.
-- datapath (`<switch-name>`): Your switch name which is declared previously.
+- datapath (`<switch-name>`): Your switch name which is declared at `etc/playbooks/dp-sample.yml`.
+Please refer [setup-guide.md](setup-guide.md).
 - ports
-    - name (`<lxc-interface-name>`): Specify interface name in Beluganos.
+    - name (`<lxc-interface-name>`): Specify interface name in Beluganos's Linux container.
-            -  `<lxc-interface-name>` should be matched with the value in `roles/lxd/tasks/<container-name>.yml`.
-For example, *eth1*.
+    	- Note: `<lxc-interface-name>` should be matched with the value in `lxd_profile.yml`.
-    - port (`<switch-interface-number>`): Specify interface number in White-box switches.
+    - port (`<switch-interface-number>`): Specify interface number of white-box switches.

-### 2. netplan.yaml: interfaces configurations
+### 3. netplan.yaml: interfaces configurations

-This file will be located to `/etc/netplan/02-beluganos.yaml` in linux container by ansible.
-Please refer [netplan design](https://wiki.ubuntu.com/Netplan/Design) to edit.
+In latest Ubuntu, netplan is used for interface configurations.
+This file will be located to `/etc/netplan/02-beluganos.yaml` in linux container.

-"eth3", "eth3.10" and "eth4.20" will be configured in following examples:
+For example, you can configure subinterface (VLAN) settings by this file. "eth3", "eth3.10" and "eth4.20" will be configured in following examples:

 ```
 ---